NSLS2/xsecurelock/README-NSLS2.md

 @blgroups
 ```

-This would cause `xsecurelock` to ask for a username if the process is
+This would cause _xsecurelock_ to ask for a username if the process is
-running as either the user `swilkins` or if the process is running as a user
+running as either the user _swilkins_ or if the process is running as a user
-who is in the `blgroups` group.
+who is in the _blgroups_ group.
 If restrictions on authentication are
-required, this should be done via PAM by modifying the PAM service file (for
+required, this should be done via PAM by modifying the PAM service file For
-example `/etc/pam.d/xsecurelock`)

-For example, the PAM stack could contain the `pam_listfile` module to
+example, the PAM stack could contain the _pam_listfile_ module to restrict
-restrict unlocking to a subset of users.
+unlocking to a subset of users.

 ## Banner text